 1. Go to the Barber

-For the Average Joe, a good barber will give you fine haircut for often less than half of what a salon charges for a comparable man’s haircut.
-When it comes to haircuts that are clipper short, a barber will likely do a better job than a stylist as shorter cuts are a barber’s specialty.
+For the Average Joe, a good barber will give you a fine haircut for often less than half of what a salon charges for a comparable man’s haircut.
+When it comes to haircuts that are clipped short, a barber will likely do a better job than a stylist as shorter cuts are a barber’s specialty.

 2. Go to the Supermarket

 While I do feel there are advantages to buying salon brands, for the average guy, a cheaper bottle of supermarket product will perform adequately at a fraction of the cost.
 I would advise staying away from cheap gels as they often flake and avoid buying professional products you find in the supermarket.
 Just because some professional products can be found at the supermarket, doesn’t mean the price is any lower than you’ll find at the salon.